ssand/geo-memo/README.md

 3. One memo that contains `completed` in it's title would be used to demonstrate that notifications are not triggered for completed Memos;
 4. The app can be in the background or completely stopped;
 5. Run the Simulation in Lokito;
-6. As mocked coordinates are matching each Memo area a notification is triggered;
+6. As mocked coordinates are matching each Memo area a notification is triggered.